 Shrub and species roses are perfect for gardens with plenty of space.
 They’re larger than other types of rose and are often used as part of a mixed hedge.
 The group is diverse with some varieties flowering once, and others repeat flowering.

-Shrub and species roses are perfect for a natural-looking, romantic garden.
+Shrub and species roses are an ideal planting choice for a natural-looking, romantic garden.
 Follow our start-to-finish Grow Guide, below.

 Where to plant shrub and species roses

 The majority of shrub and species roses enjoy a sunny spot but some, such as the rugosa types, will thrive in shade.

 All shrub roses will grow in almost any soil as long as it is well drained – they thrive in a soil rich in organic matter.
 As they are vigorous, with strong roots, they need plenty of space.
 These boisterous roses are not ideal for container gardening due to their size and form.

 How to to plant shrub and species roses